artur-s/FsWorkshop/Basics.md

       ```

   - Pipelining vs Function composition
     - Pipelining -> The input to each function is the output of the previous function.
+In other words, the expression on the left side of the `|>` operator is passed to the function on the right side.
     - Function composition -> It returns a function instead of immediately invoking the sequence.

   - Types
-    - They are used in two main ways:
-      * As compile time unit tests.
-      * As domains for functions to act upon.
-It is a sort of data modeling tool that allows to represent a real world domain in code.
-      * The better the type definitions reflect the real-world domain, the better they will statically encode the business rules.
+    - The better the type definitions reflect the real-world domain, the better they will statically encode the business rules.
 And the better they statically encode the business rules, the better the “compile time unit tests” work.
 In the ideal scenario, if your program compiles, then it really is correct!
     - All tpes definitions start with a `type` keyword, followed by an identifier for the type, followed by any generic type parameters, followed by the definition.
       ```fsharp
       type A = int